Fractional forcing number of graphs: Introduction

-Recently, some related quantities such as anti-forcing sets and numbers, global forcing set, forcing polynomial and anti-forcing polynomial are defined and has been studied.
-(See \cite{RN91, RN42, RN44, RN45, RN46, RN47, RN48, RN54, RN55, RN59, RN60, RN61, RN62, RN63, RN65, RN66} for anti-forcing, \cite{RN3, RN6, RN25} for global forcing and \cite{RN101, RN85, RN84, RN100} for forcing and anti-forcing polynomials.)
+Recently, some related quantities such as anti-forcing sets and numbers, global forcing sets, forcing and anti-forcing polynomials, total forcing number, and complete forcing numbers have been defined and have been studied.
+See \cite{ RN02, RN03, RN04, RN91, RN42, RN44, RN45, RN46, RN47, RN48, RN54, RN55, RN59, RN60, RN61, RN62, RN63, RN65, RN66} for anti-forcing, \cite{RN3, RN6, RN25} for global forcing, and \cite{RN101, RN85, RN84, RN100} for forcing and anti-forcing polynomials.